drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/9_dialogs.md

    Deno.test("My web app works as expected", async () => {
      const { browser, page } = await buildFor("chrome");

      await page.location("http://localhost:8000");

      const button = await page.querySelector("#button");

      page.expectDialog();
-     elem.click(); // If clicking produces a dialog, you shound't await it await page.dialog(true, "Sinco dialogs!"); // Will wait for the dialog to appear to accept it with the given text
+     elem.click(); // If clicking produces a dialog, you should not await it

+     await page.dialog(true, "Sinco dialogs!"); // Will wait for the dialog to appear to accept it with the given text

      // "Sinco dialogs!" should now be the button's text. const buttonText = await page.evaluate(
        `document.querySelector("#button").textContent`,
      );

      await page.close(); // Closes the tab
      await browser.close(); // This is different, as this closes the browser process. console.log(buttonText);
    });
    ```

    Here you are going to create your headless browser instance, and navigate to
    `http://localhost:8000`, a page you setup to produce a dialog.
-Once the page has
+Once the page
-loaded, you will select the button from the DOM.
-You will then tell Sinco it is
+   has loaded, you will select the button from the DOM.
+You will then tell Sinco
-expecting a dialog (so it can correctly wait for it), and click the button which
+   it is expecting a dialog (so it can correctly wait for it), and click the
-if you check the response from our server, will generate a dialog.
-You will
+   button which if you check the response from our server, will generate a
-notice we aren't awaiting here - when clicking an element produces a dialog, it
+   dialog.
+You will notice we aren't awaiting here - when clicking an element
-will also wait for the dialog to be accepted, which we haven't done yet and
+   produces a dialog, it will also wait for the dialog to be accepted, which we
-won't ever do because the execution cannot pass this `await`.
-You will then
+   haven't done yet and won't ever do because the execution cannot pass this
-accept this dialog and provide some text.
-To assert this, you will check that
+   `await`.
+You will then accept this dialog and provide some text.
+To assert
-the text provided in the `prompt()` is set as the text for the button.
+   this, you will check that the text provided in the `prompt()` is set as the
+   text for the button.

 ## Verification